ritza-co/abbey/2023-11 - IAM Terraform article/article_v3_sarahEdit.md

 To follow this tutorial, you'll need:

 - An AWS account.
 Free tier is fine.
 If you don't have an account, sign up [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?.nc2=h_ct&src=header_signup).
 AWS DynamoDB is always free to store 25 GB.
 Completing this tutorial will cost you no AWS fees.
 - Docker, version 20 or greater.
-Docker allows you to run all commands in this tutorial, whether you're on Windows, Mac, or Linux.
-You're welcome to run commands directly on your machine instead, if you can handle differences that may occur.
+Docker allows you to run all commands in this tutorial, whether you're on Windows, macOS, or Linux.
+You're welcome to run commands directly on your machine instead if you can handle differences that may occur.
 - Git and a GitHub account.

 ## A few definitions